verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] Twitter turned into the opposite of a prayer circle
 - [ ] It's hard not to know what you mean.
 Especially, when you are so subtle about it.
 - [ ] First of her name.
 Destroyer of trouser snakes.
+- [ ] Progress died of unnatural causes.